FranckyC/sp-webparts/samples/react-search-refiners/functions/README.md

 ## Description

 This sample demonstrates the following principles:
-- Create an Azure function using TypeScript and Webpack
+- Create an Azure function using TypeScript and Webpack.
+The original setup was reused from this [article](https://medium.com/burak-tasci/backend-development-on-azure-functions-with-typescript-56113b6be4b9) with only few adjustments.
 - Connect Azure Function to an SPFx component
 - Use third party back end services like Microsoft LUIS or Text Analysis to interpret a search query and enhance it with NLP services.